20 min prep time

 - 2 Cloves Garlic (6g), crushed

-- To make stuffing, spray a frying pan with oil and heat over medium heat.
-Add onion and pancetta and cook, stirring occasionally, for 5 minutes or until soft and lightly browned.
-Add garlic and cook for 30 seconds more.
-Remove from heat and transfer to a large bowl to cool.
-Stir occasionally to release heat.
+- Meanwhile, lightly spray a frying pan with oil and heat over medium heat.
+Add onion and celery.
+Cook, stirring often, for 5 minutes or until soft.
+Add garlic and chilli powder and cook, stirring, for seconds.

 - Add beef mince and cook, stirring with a wooden spoon to break up any lumps, for 5 minutes or until browned.
 Stir in lentils and canned tomatoes.
 Bring to the boil, reduce heat to medium-low and simmer for 8 minutes or until liquid has reduced and thickened.